How To Get Into 7 Ivy League Schools

 By recognizing the discovery, we make this essay worthwhile for us to write, and the counselors to read.

-4. Answer the Question
+4. Answer the question

-We know: some essays ask bizarre questions. have a look at this aggregated list of the strangest essay questions they’ve seen.
+We know: some essays ask bizarre questions.
+Have a look at this aggregated list of the strangest essay questions they’ve seen.
 Regardless of such odd requests, make sure to answer the question asked.

 Sometimes, articles follow a tangent.
 Be conscious of your train of thought and make an effort to check in with the prompt consistently.
 While your article may be well written and engaging, if it doesn’t answer the question, it doesn’t do you any good.
 Learn more about common application essay questions here.

-5. Write it Out at Once
+5. Write it out at once

 This tip is easily looked over.
 While keeping in mind the other strategies, it can be extremely helpful to write in one session to get all ideas out on the page and maintain logical flow.
 The pressure to write this critical essay may cause you to start and stop many times.
 Instead, set aside time to write it all out.
 The editing process cannot come until everything has been written.